Monday-Saturday from 10 a.m. until 5 p.m.

 Sunday Noon to 4 P.M.

-Avery County Humane Society is a privately owned, operated, and funded shelter.
+Avery County Humane Society is a 501c3 non-profit organization.
 Income sources are: Adoption fees, Happy Paws Pet Boutique located in the shelter, Paws and Claws resale store, fundraising events, grants, and general donations.

 - 7% of our total expenses are covered by a donation by Avery County.
 This money is restricted in use and goes towards a portion of our utility expenses.